iPhone Battery Replacement – When To Exchange The Battery

-Averagely speaking, the iPhone battery needs to be charged almost every day.
-Just like every other wear part, it eases in performance and capacity over time.
-We will explain in this article how you can solve charging problems on your own and when it is really time for a battery exchange.
+The iPhone battery needs to be charged almost every day.
+Just like every other wear part, it starts lacking in performance and capacity over time.
+We will explain how you can solve charging problems on your own and when it is really time for a battery replacement.

 Charging problems often are easy to solve.
 Are you mostly carrying your iPhone without a case in your pocket?
 Then it could be lint, dust, or small threads that got stuck in the Lightning port of your iPhone.
 These will disturb the connection of the cable and port.
 As a user, you may have the feeling that it has a loose connection because sometimes the iPhone charges and sometimes not.